plone/plone.app.jquerytools/README.txt

 without bothering to submit the form.

-See ``Products/CMFPlone/skins/plone_ecmascript/popupform.js`` for several examples of using callbacks to handle tricky cases.
+See ``Products/CMFPlone/skins/plone_ecmascript/popupform.js`` for several examples of using callbacks to handle tricky cases like confirming deletion of the current content item.

-**Limitations:** Forms may not include file fields, as the current marshaling strategy isn't adequate to deal with them.
+The `jquery form plugin`_ is used to do the data serialization for form posts.
+It provides a more complete serialization, including submit name/value and file data, than jQuery alone.

 .. _`overlay.js`: http://flowplayer.org/tools/overlay/index.html